veprbl/mysqlpp/README-MinGW.txt

 Building on Linux
 ~~~~~~~~~~~~~~~~~
-    You might need to build Windows executables while not actually
+    You might wish to build MySQL++ with MinGW because you're
-    running Windows.
-You might think to use MinGW, since it uses GCC,
-    as does almost every non-Windows OS these days.
+    not actually running Windows, but need Windows executables.
+    The thought being that this lets you use GCC, the same compiler
+    you're probably using to make native executables.
+There are
+    indeed ways to make this work.

-    The best way to do this is to run MinGW under either Wine or
+    The most "native" way to do this is to run MinGW under Wine.
-    some sort of virtual machine running an actual copy of Windows.
-    Leonti Bielski provided these instructions for the Wine mthod:
+    Leonti Bielski provided these instructions:

         1. Install MinGW through Wine: